RaulPPelaez/Naga_KeypadMapper/README.md

 Since autorun is a bit complicated for all the distros you can simply add nagastart.desktop or nagastart.sh to your startup folder/configuration.
 (Might have to run chmod +x on the .desktop)

+## Debugging

+While running as root you can use naga -restart to restart the daemon.
+Be careful running this as non root as it might not kill the older naga The commands are :
+	-naga -stop
+	-naga -restart

+By running it from a terminal you can get the "Command : " output and debug your config/fork.

 #### In depth
 The installation process automatically executes the daemon in the background and set it to start at boot for you.
 But you can still run it manually as follows: